 - Shop around for insurance, cable, and cellular companies.
 Before renewing your contracts, look around to try to find a better deal.
 If you find one, call your current company and ask them to match your new quote.
 Many times companies will cater to you as they won’t want to lose you as a customer.
 For the time cost of some phone calls, you could be seeing some additional savings each month without changing a thing.
 Win-win!

 - This also works for your mortgage.
 Refinancing is a great way to save money each month at the cost of a few phone calls.
 Check out the current mortgage rates then contact your original loan provider.
 Could they refinance you at a lower rate?
 Worth looking into.

-- Give up those premium TV channels, or cable altogether.
+- Give up those premium streaming channels, or cable altogether.
 Spending more time on Netflix than HBO?
-Let go of that additional monthly cost and hit up Redbox or Hulu for other movie needs.
+Let go of that additional monthly cost and hit up Crackle or Tubi for free movie streaming.

 - Try something new!
 Do you go out to eat with your friends?
 Try a pot-luck dinner at your home for one month.
 It is more personal and cheaper for everyone.
 Like to see movies on the weekends?
 Look for free movie events around town.
 Summer movies in the park are very popular; pack a picnic and a blanket and enjoy the evening outside.